Halo of Trout 1: Sci-fi & Lo-fi

 It’s mainly the work of Dog Star Pig.
 Here are some descriptions of the content:

-Kitschy 1 [2019] is an exploration of fandom, scopophilia, onanism and iconography.
+Kitschy 1 [2019] by The Screwdrivers is an exploration of fandom, scopophilia, onanism and iconography.
 With its dual funked-up basslines, it’s a Waxworks classic.
 Here’s a clip from the start, revealing those duelling basses.

 Mix settings for Gates & EQ